 Boetius and Joye (2009), they majorly studied halophilic organisms in or around brine pools in the Red Sea.
 They explained that liquids with $\geq 5\%$ salt content are categorized as brines.
 Even in such an extreme environment, there are some microbes that flourish at such high salty environment and this salinity id about 35% saltier than sea water.
-Their Recent findings of novel saline habitats like brines beneath deep sea, seeps of subsurface aquifer, earliest sub-glacial brines and other pools extended the knowledge about the life existence on the Earth afar limits and revealed that how sulfur cycle, CH4, and Fe can aid in maintaining ecosystems of microbes in chemically isolated habitats even in the deficiency of natural light.
-They further added that high salt needs microorganisms to reduce water loss and osmotic pressure.
+Their Recent findings of novel saline habitats like brines beneath deep sea, seeps of subsurface aquifer, earliest sub-glacial brines and other pools extended the knowledge about the life existence on the Earth afar limits and revealed that how sulfur cycle, CH4, and Fe can aid in maintaining ecosystems of microbes in chemically secluded territories even in the deficiency of natural light.
+They further added that high salt requires microorganisms to reduce osmotic pressure and water loss.
 They studied about it and noticed that organisms achieve this by engaging intracellular solutes and by reworking on their enzyme.
-They reported that the only animal recognized to endure extraordinary salt concentration is the "living fossil" brine shrimp Artemia which is a member of the Branchiopoda and also said that there is a wide diversity, such as the endangered species A. monica.
+They reported that the only animal endure extraordinary recognized to concentration is the "living fossil" brine shrimp Artemia which is a member of the Branchiopoda and also said that there is a wide diversity, such as the threatened or endangered species A. monica.
 The most famed halophilic algae, Dunaliellasalina, a very pink member of the Chlorophyceae, endures up to 23% salt.

 Swift, Bower, and Schmitt (2012), they calculated temperature and salinity in hot, hyper saline brine from Atlantis II in the Red Sea scattering in the center west of Jeddah, Saudi Arabia.
-With the aid of their previous interpretations in the Atlantis II Deep, they found a heap of four convective layers with sheer uniform temperature outlines detached by thin interfaces with extraordinary vertical temperature gradients.
-They showed that temperature in the thick lower convective layer in the Atlantis II Deep persistent to slowly increase at 0.1 °C/year since the last observations which were made in 1997.
-Their study found that temperature in the upper convective layers deviates about 0.2 $^{\circ}$ cover 5-6 km but the temperature in the lower brine layer leftovers stayed the same.
-The temperature in the lower convective layer in the Discovery Deep remains unaffected at 48 °C. To explain the results, they theorize that heat flux from a hydrothermal vent at the bottom of the Discovery Deep has been steady for 40 years, while the temperature of the brine in the Atlantis II Deep is regulating to the alteration in hydrothermal heat flux from the vent in the Southwest Basin.
-They established that no changes in the upper switch of the layer at 1900-1990 m depth appeared between 1976 and 1992 and suggested that this layer originated from the seabed elsewhere in the rift.
+With the aid of their previous interpretations in the Atlantis II Deep, they found a heap of four convective strata with pure constant temperature outlines detached by thin edges with extraordinary vertical temperature inclines.
+They showed that temperature in the thick low-lying convective stratum in the Atlantis II Deep persistent to slowly increase at 0.1 °C/year since the last annotations which were made in 1997.
+Their study found that temperature in the upper convective strata deviates about 0.2 ° cover 5-6 km but the temperature in the lower brine stratum leftovers stayed the same.
+The temperature in the lower convective stratum in the Discovery Deep stays unaffected at 48 °C. To illuminate the outcomes, they theorize that heat flux from a hydrothermal aperture at the bottom of the Discovery Deep has been steady for 40 years, while the temperature of the brine in the Atlantis II Deep is regulating to the alteration in hydrothermal heat flux from the aperture in the Southwest Basin.
+They established that no changes in the upper switch of the stratum at 1900-1990 m depth seemed between 1976 and 1992 and suggested that this layer originated from the seabed elsewhere in the rift.
 Their observation emphasized that-

-- Maximum temperatures were 68.3 °C in the Atlantis II Deep and 45.0 °C in Discovery Deep. - New upper brine layer at 1900-1990 m observed sometime between 1976 and 1992 - The heat was lost from the brine pools to superimpose Red Sea Deep Water. - Hydrothermal heat flux shrunk since 1966 from 0.54 GW to 0.18 GW.

-• The temperature of all convective layers amplified since the 1960s at the same degree.
+- Maximum temperatures were 68.3 °C in the Atlantis II Deep and 45.0 °C in Discovery Deep. - New upper brine stratum at 1900-1990 m observed sometime between 1976 and 1992 - The heat was lost from the brine pools to superimpose Red Sea Deep Water. - Hydrothermal heat flux shrunk since 1966 from 0.54 GW to 0.18 GW. - The temperature of all convective strata amplified since the 1960s at the same degree.